parcelvalue/api/README.md

 ---

 This project contains the API documentation.
-The project code is only required by the [ParcelValue API Client](https://github.com/parcelvalue/api-client), so a standalone installation is not required.
+The project code is only required by the [ParcelValue API Client](https://github.com/parcelvalue/api-client), so a standalone installation is usually not needed.
 For code checking and validation, please see the [Developer installation information](docs/DeveloperInstallation.md)